Flight Booking Tour Package

 • Nearby Attractions: Seven Mile Beach, George Town, Camana Bay

-• Best Things to Do: Snorkel in clear waters, enjoy picnics, witness sunsets
+• Things to Do: Snorkel in clear waters, enjoy picnics, witness sunsets

 • Travel Tip: Bring snorkelling gear, and visit during weekdays for fewer crowds.